+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Information & Telecom- munications Services Leadership & Admin Administration Provide department leadership, administrative, and managerial support for the entire department, to produce more effective services consistent with Board policy.
+2 Discretionary N/A N/A N/A 100% General Fund

+FY 20 Adopted FY 21 Adopted

+Fund 001 & 008 for Division \$0 \$0

+Fund 009 & 011 for Division \$0 \$0

+All Other Funds for Division \$0 \$0

+Budget Total for Division \$0 \$0

-Mandatory - General/ Mandatory - Specific/ Federal/ State/ epartment Name Division Name Program Name Description FTE Discretionary Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Sourc Provide department Leadership, administrative, managerial and fiscal support for the entire department to produce more effective services consistent with Board policy and to maintain the department's fiscal integrity and accountability.
-Handle the formation & processing of all department related HR and payroll reports, performance records, elecommunications asset inventory reports, accounts payable, accounts receivable, budget functions and \ 100% ervices Leadership & Admin Administration capital assets management.
-5 Discretionary N/A N/A N/A General Fund FY 19 Adopted FY 20 Adopted FTE Total as Submitted by Division 5.00 Fund 001 & 008 for Division \$ - \$ Fund 009 & 011 for Division \$ - \$ All Other Funds for Division \$ - \$ Budget Total for Division \$ - \$ Mandatory - General/ Federal/ Mandatory - Specific/ State/ epartment Name Division Name Program Name Description FTE Discretionary Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source The Web Support Services Team provides support and maintenance of Alachua County Websites.
-They provide general maintenance pertaining to website content formation & Application & Web Web Support updates and creation.
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Servi Required by Authority ce Funding Source Information & Telecom- munications Services Application & Web Development Web Support Services The Web Support Services Team provides support and maintenance of Alachua County Websites.
+They provide general maintenance pertaining to website content updates and creation.
 They assist in the review and remediation of documents for ADA compliance.
-This team's main responsibility is to support the Alachua County 100% elecommunications ervices Development Services Public Website.
-3 Discretionary N/A N/A N/A General Fund Вотогориноги Corriect Discretionary 1471 1971 General Fund The Database Development and Support team creates, modifies, maintains and supports Alachua County's database data and backups.
+This team's main responsibility is to support the Alachua County Public Website.
+3 Discretionary N/A N/A N/A 100% General Fund Information & Telecom- munications Application & Web Database Development The Database Development and Support team creates, modifies, maintains and supports Alachua County's database data and backups.
 The team aids in the development of software specific database code, system integrations and data normalization.
-The team verifies that all database backups are up to date and that the latest security patches are applied to our database systems and operating systems. formation & Database The team also assists in the creation and maintenance of numerous Alachua County 4000/ elecommunications ervices Application & Web Development Development and Support data reports that are run by departments as needed.
-Data migration is also performed by this team, as needed.
-2 Discretionary N/A N/A N/A 100% General Fund ervices Development Зирроп 2 Discretionary IN/A IV/A IVA General Fund The In-house Software Development & Maintenance Team creates, modifies, maintains and supports software applications for County business processes and web-based applications, content and services for citizens and internal Alachua County departments.
+The team verifies that all database backups are up to date and that the latest security patches are applied to our database systems and operating systems.
+The team also assists in the creation and maintenance of numerous Alachua County data reports that are run by departments as needed.
+Data migration is also performed by this team, as 100%

+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Information & Telecom- munications Services Application & Web Development In-house Software Development & Maintenance (including Web Development) The In-house Software Development & Maintenance Team creates, modifies, maintains and supports software applications for County business processes and web-based applications, content and services for citizens and internal Alachua County departments.
 They provide software analysis support, develop integrations between various systems, software implementation, and software user testing, for both in-house and third-party solutions.
-They develop and maintain software that In-house Software enables Alachua County information and data to be shared across Alachua County formation & Development & Maintenance departments and other software systems.
-This team is responsible for the management of software releases, software version control and patch management elecommunications Application & Web (including Web for Web Servers.
-Lastly, this team provides ongoing services for the migration and 100% ervices Development Development) modernizing of legacy systems.
-5 Discretionary N/A N/A N/A General Fund The 3rd Party Software Implementation & Support team provides direct assistance with the analysis, maintenance and implementation of 3rd Party Applications.
-They formation & 3rd Party Software provide technical assistance and work with vendors to resolve issues and coordinate elecommunications Application & Web Implementation & support and training.
-This team reviews requirements and provides software analysis 100% ervices Development Support and quotes to complete projects.
-5 Discretionary N/A N/A N/A General Fund FY 19 Adopted FY 20 Adopted FTE Total as Submitted by Division 15.00 Fund 001 & 008 for Division \$ - \$ Fund 009 & 011 for Division \$ - \$ All Other Funds for Division \$ \$
+They develop and maintain software that enables Alachua County information and data to be shared across Alachua County departments and other software systems.
+This team is responsible for the management of software releases, software version control and patch management for Web Servers.
+Lastly, this team provides ongoing services for the migration and modernizing of legacy systems.
+5 Discretionary N/A N/A N/A 100% General Fund Information & Telecom- munications Services Application & Web Development 3rd Party Software Implementation & Support The 3rd Party Software Implementation & Support team provides direct assistance with the analysis, maintenance and implementation of 3rd Party Applications.
+They provide technical assistance and work with vendors to resolve issues and coordinate support and training.
+This team reviews requirements and provides software analysis and quotes to complete projects.
+5 Discretionary N/A N/A N/A 100% General Fund

+FTE Total as Submitted by Division 15.00 Fund 001 & 008 for Division \$0 \$0

+Fund 009 & 011 for Division \$0 \$0

+All Other Funds for Division \$0 \$0